shabir-mp/Device-On-Checker/README.md

 Open the web application in a modern web browser.
 Click the "Check Device" button to check the status of the device.
+Click the "Check Web Open" button to Check the device can open web or not.
 The status of the device will be displayed in the "Device Status" element.

 ## Code Overview